COVID-19 RESOURCE CENTRE

 A message from UFCW 1518 Leadership

-We have been in constant contact with members, employers, and government to protect workers’ health and safety and ensure they receive the recognition they deserve for their heroic efforts.
-Here you will be able to find important information about the COVID-19 pandemic, how you can stay safe, and what you can do to help front-line grocery, pharmacy, and healthcare workers.
+We have been in constant contact with members, employers, and the government to protect workers’ health and safety and ensure they receive the recognition they deserve for their heroic efforts.
+Here you will be able to find important information about the COVID-19 pandemic, how you can stay safe, and what you can do to help front-line grocery, pharmacy, food processing, and healthcare workers.

 Check back here regularly for updates and resources related to COVID-19.

 People who are feeling sick should not go into work, whether you are showing symptoms of the COVID-19 virus or symptoms of some other illness.
 If you do think you have been exposed to COVID-19, you can use this self-assessment tool to check your symptoms.

 If you are asked to do something that is unsafe, the first step is to tell your supervisor that you believe the work is unsafe.
 The supervisor is obligated to investigate.
 If they agree that the situation is unsafe, they must fix the problem.
 If they don’t agree, you, your supervisor, and a Joint Occupational Health and Safety worker representative must investigate the problem together.
 If the group agrees that the situation is unsafe, it must be dealt with as soon as possible.
 If the group does not agree that the work is unsafe, your supervisor and yourself must contact WorkSafe BC to investigate the situation.

 If you have a concern about your safety around other employees you first need to identify if the perceived threat is in fact a risk to your health.
 Please talk to your co-worker and express your concern to them, they may be able to bring some clarity on whether their symptoms relate to COVID-19 or not.
 If you're not satisfied with your co-worker's response please talk to management.
 If you have exhausted these two avenues and have found no resolution to your concern, please get in touch with us.